 this review was to sum up present evidence and clarify the rationale behind supporting the benefits of combining

 antiangiogenic drugs with immunotherapy for cancer treatment as well as list the ongoing clinical trials that are

-Methods: Using PubMed and Web of science, articles published in the whole world have been searched and comprehensively
+Methods: Using PubMed and Web of Science, published articles have been searched and comprehensively

-Results: Antiangiogenic agent can trigger antitumor and immunity, and it can also be induced by the immune
+Results: Antiangiogenic agents can trigger antitumor and immunity, and they can also be induced by the immune

 system.
 Combining antiangiogenic drugs with immunotherapy may be effective for the treatment of human cancers.

 Conclusion: It is evidenced that combining angiogenesis inhibitors with immunotherapy has a synergistic effect

 thus improving the curative effect of both agents.